-The insurance undertakings active in the motor third party liability insurance branch constitute and administrate together the National Guarantee Fund, which is an association and has its own legal personality.
-The tasks and the financing of the Swiss National Guarantee Fund (NGF) are ruled by Articles 76, 76a and 76b of the Swiss Road Traffic Law (SVG).
+The insurance undertakings active in the motor third party liability insurance branch constitute and administrate together the National Guarantee Fund.
+The NGF is an association and has its own legal personality.
+The tasks and the financing of the Swiss National Guarantee Fund are ruled by Articles 76, 76a and 76b of the Swiss Road Traffic Law (SVG).

 The NGF covers the third party liability for damages caused in Switzerland and in Liechtenstein by unidentified or uninsured motor vehicles and trailers (art.
 76 par.
 2 lit. a number 1 SVG).
-It also covers the third party liability for damages caused in Switzerland and in Liechtenstein by users of bicycles and devices which can be assimilated to a vehicle, as long as the offender cannot be identified or the damage is neither covered by the latter nor a third party liability insurance or a third liable party nor another insurance (art.
+It also covers the third party liability for damages caused in Switzerland and in Liechtenstein by users of bicycles and devices which can be assimilated to a vehicle.
+However, it is a precondition that the offender cannot be identified or that the damage is neither covered by the latter nor a third party liability insurance or a third liable party nor another insurance (art.
 76 par.
 2 lit. a number 2 SVG).

 Furthermore, the NGF covers the third party liability for damages caused by motor vehicles or trailers which are registered in Switzerland or Liechtenstein, provided that the liable MTPL insurer has been declared bankrupt (art.
 76 par.
 2 lit. b SVG).

 Claims settlement is carried out by the signatories of the Swiss Interclaims Agreement.
 This cooperation is based on the Claims Regulations of the NBI & NGF.